entityc/entity-compiler/docs/etl/ETL.md

 	At this point the entity name is: ${entity.name}
 	$[/log]

-The rest of this section will briefly go through all the supported instructions.
-As instructions are described below, they will indicate whether or not they require an end-instruction tag in their usage.

 For a full list of instructions see: [Template Instructions](ETL_Instructions.md)

 ### Expressions